-Sport England’s Flood Relief Fund will invest £5 million of National Lottery funding into sports facilities that have been damaged as a result of the floods and storms.
+Sport England’s Emergency Flood Relief Fund will initially invest up to £400,000 of funding into sports facilities that have been damaged as a result of the floods and storms.
 This dedicated fund will help safeguard community sport and get sports facilities back up and running as quickly as possible.

-The biggest impact of the bad weather has been on sports such as football, rugby and cricket because of flooded pitches, and water sports where many clubs are on riverbanks or in coastal areas.
-To help us to assess the full extent of the damage we have consulted with the worst affected areas and continue to gather intelligence from sports clubs, charities and similar organisations that have told us about the impact on their facility.
+Early indicators suggest that the biggest impact of the bad weather has been on sports such as cricket, rugby and football because of flooded and waterlogged pitches, and water sports where many clubs are on riverbanks or in coastal areas.